Dan-Hill95/Dihedral-Rings/ReadMe.md

-This repository contains the MATLAB files to reproduce the data and figures from 'Insert-New-Title' by Dan J. Hill, Jason J. Bramburger and David J.B.
+This repository contains the MATLAB files to reproduce the data and figures from 'Dihedral rings of patterns emerging from a Turing bifurcation' by Dan J. Hill, Jason J. Bramburger and David J.B.
 Lloyd (2022).

 A copy of the paper can be found here: Insert-New-Link